yami2200/polyglot-language-server/README.md

 ### How it works :

+After a change, the language server make a linear visit of the polyglot AST and isolate some inconsistencies with the import and export statements.

 ## Type Checking :
 ### Description  :
 Type Checking gives you the possibility to get the type of variable that was imported from polyglot context.